easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 # item.total_modifications_amount

 The total of all the modifier selections made on the cart item.
-This is returned as a fractional in the sub-unit of the current user's currency.
+This is returned as a fractional in the sub-unit of the current customer's currency.

 # item.variant